medialab/minet/docs/cli.md

 Retrieve metadata about Youtube comments using the API.

 positional arguments:
-  column                      Name of the CSV column containing videos or a
+  value_or_column_name        Single video to process or name of the CSV column
-                              single video.
-  file                        CSV file containing the videos.
+                              containing videos when using -i/--input.

 optional arguments:
   -k KEY, --key KEY           YouTube API Data dashboard API key.
 Can be used